skycoin/docs/content/dev-docs/guides/block_chain.md

 ---
-title: "Block Chain"
+title: "Blockchain"
 weight: 2
 ---

-The block chain provides Skycoin's public ledger, an ordered and timestamped record of transactions.
+The blockchain provides Skycoin's public ledger, an ordered and timestamped record of transactions.
 This system is used to protect against double spending and modification of previous transaction records.

-Each full node in the Skycoin network independently stores a block chain containing only blocks validated by that node.
-When several nodes all have the same blocks in their block chain, they are considered to be in consensus.
+Each full node in the Skycoin network independently stores a blockchain containing only blocks validated by that node.
+When several nodes all have the same blocks in their blockchain, they are considered to be in consensus.
 The validation rules these nodes follow to maintain consensus are called consensus rules.
 This section describes many of the consensus rules used by Skycoin.

-### Block Chain Overview
+### Blockchain Overview

-The illustration above shows a simplified version of a block chain.
+The illustration above shows a simplified version of a blockchain.
 A [block][/en/glossary/block]{:#term-block}{:.term} of one or more new transactions is collected into the transaction data part of a block.
 Copies of each transaction are hashed, and the hashes are then paired,